 It is estimated that about half of all breast cancer cases in the United States could be prevented or postponed if women kept a normal weight, ate healthy foods, drank less alcohol, exercised more, smoked fewer cigarettes or did not smoke at all, and breastfed their babies.
-Many doctors are quick to send a patient for a mammography, yet few take the time to explain or give out a handout sheet on ways a women can reduce her risk.
+Many doctors are quick to send a patient for a mammography (see who can benefit from testing and who does not), yet few take the time to explain or give out a handout sheet on ways women can reduce their risk.

 Risk of breast cancer decreases in women who are physically active.
 Even moderate physical activity -- for example brisk walking for 2 miles three times a week -- over the course of a lifetime can significantly reduce a woman's risk.

-The diet of preschoolers may influence the risk of breast cancer during adulthood which indicates that tumor formation is influenced by diet decades before it becomes clinically apparent.
+The diet of preschoolers influences the risk of breast cancer during adulthood which indicates that tumor formation is influenced by diet decades before it becomes clinically apparent.

 Brassica vegetables like broccoli, cauliflower and cabbage might be protective.
 Data on Chinese breast cancer survivors age 20-75 who were diagnosed with stage one to stage four breast cancer and who were part of the Shanghai Breast Cancer Survival study indicates those who ate cabbage, broccoli and leafy greens saw improved survival rates.

 Women with early-stage breast cancer may live longer if they maintain a diet rich in vegetables, whole grains, fruits, and low-fat dairy, along with reduced intake of refined foods and sweets.
 Regularly eating oily fish such as salmon, tuna or sardines is suggested, 2013, BMJ, online.
 Women who frequently consume hamburgers, steaks and other red meat have a slightly higher risk of breast cancer